mstksg/inCode/copy/entries/typed-sm-lc-1.md

 Prim`?
 Maybe just `normalize :: Expr -> Expr` and hope that the result is `Prim`?

+The best we can do at this point is make the entire thing monadic by returning `Maybe` or `Either`:

 ```haskell
 !!!typed-sm-lc/ExprStage1.hs "normalize ::"
 ```